Alexander Isak

-Alexander Isak (born 21 September 1999) is a Swedish professional footballer who plays as a striker for club Liverpool and the Sweden national team.
-He is widely regarded as one of the best strikers in the world.
+Alexander Isak (/sv/; born 21 September 1999) is a Swedish professional footballer who plays as a striker for club Liverpool and the Sweden national team.

-Born and raised in Solna, Sweden, Isak began his professional career with boyhood club AIK in 2016.
+Born and raised in Stockholm, Isak began his professional career with boyhood club AIK in 2016.
 He then went on to represent Borussia Dortmund and Willem II before signing with Real Sociedad in 2019.
 In 2022, Isak joined Newcastle United for a club-record fee.
 In 2025, he signed for Liverpool for £125 million, breaking both the club and British transfer fee records.

-A full Swedish international since 2017, Isak has won over 50 caps for his national team, and represented the side at UEFA Euro 2020.
+A full Swedish international since 2017, Isak has won over 50 caps for his national team, and represented the side at UEFA Euro 2020 and 2026 FIFA World Cup.
 He is the youngest-ever goalscorer for both AIK and the Sweden national team.

+Isak has been frequently described by media sources throughout 2025 as one of the best strikers in the world.

 Early life

-Isak was born to Eritrean parents on 21 September 1999 and raised in Solna Municipality, in central Stockholm County.
-He started playing for the youth team of one of the largest clubs in the area, the Allsvenskan team he supports, AIK, at age six.
+Alexander Isak was born on 21 September 1999 in Stockholm, the capital and most populous city of Sweden.
+He is of Eritrean descent from the Tigrinya ethnic group.
+He was raised in Solna, in central Stockholm County, by his parents.
+The youngest of six siblings, he started playing for the youth team of one of the largest clubs in the Allsvenskan, AIK.
+Isak has supported AIK since he was six years old.

 Club career

 AIK

-Isak made his first-team debut for AIK on 28 February 2016, appearing as a substitute in the 75th minute of the Swedish Cup away match against fourth-tier side Tenhults IF.
+Isak made his first-team debut for AIK on 28 February 2016, appearing as a substitute in the 75th minute of the Swedish Cup away match against fourth-tier side Tenhults.
 At age 16, Isak scored a goal in the 6–0 victory.
-On 7 April, AIK head coach Andreas Alm included Isak in the starting line-up of the Allsvenskan away fixture against Östersunds FK, alongside fellow young striker Carlos Strandberg, and scored the second goal in a 2–0 win, thus becoming the youngest scorer for AIK in Allsvenskan history at the age of 16 years and 199 days.
+On 7 April, AIK head coach Andreas Alm included Isak in the starting line-up of the Allsvenskan away fixture against Östersund, alongside fellow young striker Carlos Strandberg, and scored the second goal in a 2–0 win, thus becoming the youngest scorer for AIK in Allsvenskan history at the age of 16 years and 199 days.

-On 25 April, Isak scored his first goal at AIK's home ground, Friends Arena, opening the score in a 2–1 victory against IF Elfsborg.
+On 25 April, Isak scored his first goal at AIK's home ground, Friends Arena, opening the score in a 2–1 victory against Elfsborg.
 On 3 May, Isak signed his first professional contract through the end of the 2018 season, having impressed in his first few games, and establishing himself as a first-team regular.
 Between matchdays 8 and 9, head coach Alm was sacked, but Isak was confirmed in the line-up by new manager Rikard Norling.